AFCW next manager odds

-After retiring from football in 1988, he became a coach in numerous clubs around England such as Crystal Palace, Reading, Southampton, West Ham and Queens Park Rangers.
+After retiring from football in 1988, he became a coach in numerous clubs around England such as Crystal Palace, Reading, Southampton, West Ham and QPR.
 After his job at West Ham, he went to India to coach at many clubs such as Jamshedpur, Kerala Blasters and ATK.

 In 2000 he left Crystal Palace to join Brentford as an assistant manager before the 2002 season where he was appointed as the head coach which was his first head coach managerial job.
 He started his first season very well as he won the 2002 August manager of the month after an unbeaten start to the season.
 This is his only individual honour as a manager but he’ll believe he can win many more at AFC Wimbledon.
 However, he was sacked in 2004 after a poor run of results where the club was facing relegation.